 MoneySavers' Charity Picks

 As well as The MSE Charity, there are five other charities that benefit, having been nominated and voted for by site users.
 For many of these the donation's made a real difference.
-For example Re-Cycle, which sends old bicycles from the UK to the developing world, which are then fixed up, plus building transport infrastructure, has been included in the site's selected charities for years.
+For example Re-Cycle has been included in the site's selected charities for years; it sends old bicycles from the UK to the developing world, which are then fixed up, and also builds transport infrastructure.

 The current charities